Coty quarterly revenue falls 8% on sluggish demand

-(Reuters) - Cosmetics maker Coty Inc (COTY.N) reported an 8% fall in quarterly revenue on Wednesday, hurt by sluggish demand in its biggest segment, consumer beauty.
+Aug 28 (Reuters) - Cosmetics maker Coty Inc reported an 8% fall in quarterly revenue on Wednesday, hurt by sluggish demand in its biggest segment, consumer beauty.

 Net revenue slipped to $2.12 billion from $2.30 billion a year earlier.
 Analysts were expecting $2.11 billion, according to IBES data from Refinitiv.